Ratcheting charged polymers through symmetric nanopores using pulsed fields: Designing a low pass filter for concentrating DNA

-In theory, we can favor translocation of the smallest molecule in a mixture by applying the translocating field (\textit{i.e.}, once the molecule is captured) during a forward time $\tau_\shortrightarrow$ comparable to its mean DC translocation time $\overline{\tau}$, after which the field polarity would be reversed for a duration $\tau_\shortleftarrow$ long enough to disengage all molecules that have failed to translocate.
-Unfortunately, the distribution of translocation times is very broad \cite{wanunuNanoporesJourneyDNA2012}: if the molecules are close in size, these distributions will significantly overlap and $\tau_\shortrightarrow$ will have to be chosen very short ($\tau_\shortrightarrow \ll \overline{\tau}$) to inhibit the translocation of the longer chains -- with an obvious unfavourable effect on translocation rates (as usual, the conditions for high purity and high numbers compete with each other).
+Polymer translocation is the process by which a polymeric chain is forced to move through a wall via a nanopore or nanochannel \cite{mellerVoltageDrivenDNATranslocations2001,wanunuNanoporesJourneyDNA2012,palyulinPolymerTranslocationFirst2014,shiNanoporeSensing2017,buyukdagliTheoreticalModelingPolymer2019,xueSolidstateNanoporeSensors2020,wenFundamentalsPotentialsSolidstate2021}.
+Typically, an electric field is used to drive this process for charged molecules like DNA and other polyelectrolytes; the field is then used to both, capture the molecules, and force translocation (Fig.~\ref{Fig:system}a).
+Several low-resolution devices have been built using this general idea \cite{xueSolidstateNanoporeSensors2020,wenFundamentalsPotentialsSolidstate2021}.
+In theory, one can favour the translocation of the smallest molecule in a mixture by applying the translocating field (\textit{i.e.}, once the molecule is captured) during a forward time $\tau_\shortrightarrow$ comparable to its mean DC translocation time $\overline{\tau}$, after which the field polarity would be reversed for a duration $\tau_\shortleftarrow$ long enough to disengage all molecules that have failed to translocate.
+Gupta \textit{et al.} have proposed such an idea to separate $\lambda$ DNA and $T4$ DNA molecules, which have very different molecular sizes, in long nanochannels\cite{guptaDNATranslocationShort2014}.
+However, the distribution of translocation times is very broad \cite{wanunuNanoporesJourneyDNA2012}: if the molecules are close in size, these distributions will significantly overlap and $\tau_\shortrightarrow$ will have to be chosen very short ($\tau_\shortrightarrow \ll \overline{\tau}$) to inhibit the translocation of the longer chains -- with an obvious unfavourable effect on translocation rates (as usual, the conditions for high purity and high numbers compete with each other).